 ● Don’t forget to remove floor mats or objects from the area

-You can start your cleaning by sweeping and removing all large debris from the area.
-You should make sure to vacuum and roll up any floor mats as well.
+You can start cleaning by sweeping and removing all large debris from the area.
+Make sure to vacuum and roll up any floor mats as well.

 ● Make sure to protect adjoining areas from stripping solution

-You can place a carpeted, sealed-back mat outside of the area you’re planning to clean.
+You can place a carpeted, sealed-back mat outside the area you plan to clean.
 The mat will collect any excess liquid or soil from the cleaners’ shoes.
 It will also reduce the risk of tracking out of the area and throughout the facility.

 ● Make sure to dust mop the area you’re planning to strip